::: Island of Hawaii Postmarks, Part 2 - Holualoa to Kawaihae :::

 Color: Purple

 Burns rated this a 3, dropping it from the 4 given by Davey/Bash.
-I have seen very
+Nine strikes, all off-cover, are recorded in the census.

 |